 This course provides an overview of disease processes and introduces students to current concepts in pharmacology.
 An analysis of how drugs affect all body systems and related diseases is highlighted.
 Major disease entities, including etiology and symptoms, are presented.
 Overview of basic drug actions, indications for drug therapy, toxicity, side effects, and safe ranges for therapeutic dosages are presented.
-There is correlation between disease and drug therapy.
+This course will include a virtual component enhancing the student's understanding of the concepts associated with introductory pharmacology.